ssharma7676/fullstack-news-aggregator/README.md

 # The Daily Scroll

-A modern, full-stack news aggregator offering personalized news, bookmarks, and AI-powered summaries.
+The Daily Scroll is a modern, full-stack news aggregator built with React, Node.js, Express, and MongoDB.
+It delivers curated news content from multiple sources with features such as user authentication, bookmarking articles, and AI-generated article summaries.

 ---

+## Motivation

+In today's information-heavy world, staying informed while avoiding news fatigue is challenging.
+I created The Daily Scroll to streamline news consumption by aggregating quality sources, providing AI summaries for quick scanning, and allowing users to save important or interesting articles for later reading.

-## Overview
+## Potential Impact

-The Daily Scroll is a sophisticated web application built with React, Node.js, Express, and MongoDB.
-It delivers curated news content from multiple sources with features such as user authentication, bookmarking articles, and AI-generated article summaries.
+The Daily Scroll can help users stay better informed while saving time, reduce information overload through intelligent summarization, and create a more personalized news experience that adapts to individual reading preferences and habits.

 ---